 In any application for citizenship, if your child is aged 10 or over, they must satisfy the Home Office that they are of good character.

-Like many other immigration applications, it is not cheap.
-The current cost of a registration application is £936 and any additional legal costs you may have if you hire a solicitor to assist you.
+Like many other citizenship applications, it is not cheap.
+The current cost of a registration application is £1012 and any additional legal costs you may have if you hire a solicitor to assist you.

 It is important to get the application right as there is no appeal against a negative decision.